djaapna/djaapna.github.io/research/index.md

 ### Ongoing studies
 Functional food and health
 Participants are needed by the Department of Nutrition and Exercise Physiology at University of Missouri-Columbia for a study examining effects of functional foods on health outcomes in young adults.
-Please click on the link below to complete the pre-screening questionnaire <br>
+Please click on the link below to complete the pre-screening questionnaire: <br>
 <a href="https://missouri.qualtrics.com/jfe/form/SV_09bo96Jm0QkrE1L"> Pre-screening questionnaire </a>

 ###  The Dhillon lab is focused on answering some of the central questions in Nutrition Science: